ramosv/Weather-Prediction-Model/README.md

 In parameter optimization, them parameter is used for season period.
 Ideally I would like to select daily or m = 365 since our data is sampled that way.
 But it is very computational expensive.

 After swtiching the data from daily to monthly.
 The model did well at figuring out the seasonality in the data with a resonable fit time of around 10 seconds.
+These are the results for "Grand min" and for "Grand max"

-These are the results for "Grand min"
+Grand min

-Best model: ARIMA(1,0,0)(1,0,1)[12] intercept
+- Best model: ARIMA(1,0,0)(1,0,1)[12] intercept
-Total fit time: 8.894 seconds
+- Total fit time: 8.894 seconds
-Optimal SARIMA model order (p,d,q) (1, 0, 0)
+- Optimal SARIMA model order (p,d,q) (1, 0, 0)
-Optimal seasonal order: (1, 0, 1, 12)
+- Optimal seasonal order: (1, 0, 1, 12)
-Test RMSE: 2.770376983204725
+- Test RMSE: 2.770376983204725

-And for "Grand max"
+Grand max
-Best model: ARIMA(1,0,0)(1,0,1)[12] intercept
+- Best model: ARIMA(1,0,0)(1,0,1)[12] intercept
-Total fit time: 11.989 seconds
+- Total fit time: 11.989 seconds
-Optimal SARIMA model order (p,d,q) (1, 0, 0)
+- Optimal SARIMA model order (p,d,q) (1, 0, 0)
-Optimal seasonal order: (1, 0, 1, 12)
+- Optimal seasonal order: (1, 0, 1, 12)
-Test RMSE: 3.196960343446114
+- Test RMSE: 3.196960343446114

 Meaning that the model was able to predict with a 2-3 degree differences from the train set.